Bob299-bob/Bob299-bob/README.md

 # 💫 About Me:
-i am Your  passionate self thought Buddy<br> and also a good learner, specially more involved in Coding .<br>Currently I am pursuing MCA.<br>about my skills I am predator in Coding like HTML , CSS, JSS , C ,C++  , python .
+i am Your  passionate self thought Buddy<br> and also a good learner, specially more involved in Coding .<br>Currently I am pursuing MCA.<br>about my skills I am a predator in Coding like HTML , CSS, JSS , C ,C++  , python .

 # 💻 Tech Stack: